William Wallace: Battle of Stirling Bridge

 On 11 September 1297, an army jointly led by Wallace and Andrew Moray won the Battle of Stirling Bridge.
 Although vastly outnumbered, the Scottish army routed the English army.
-John de Warenne, 6th Earl of Surrey's feudal army of 3,000 cavalry and 8,000 to 10,000 infantry met disaster as they crossed over to the north side of the river.
+The 6th Earl of Surrey's feudal army of 3,000 cavalry and 8,000 to 10,000 infantry met disaster as they crossed over to the north side of the river.
 The narrowness of the bridge prevented many soldiers from crossing together (possibly as few as three men abreast), so, while the English soldiers crossed, the Scots held back until half of them had passed and then killed the English as quickly as they could cross.
 The infantry were sent on first, followed by heavy cavalry.
 The Scots' schiltron formations forced the infantry back into the advancing cavalry.
-A pivotal charge, led by one of Wallace's captains, caused some of the English soldiers to retreat as others pushed forward, and under the overwhelming weight, the bridge collapsed and many English soldiers drowned.
+A pivotal charge, led by one of Wallace's captains, caused some of the English soldiers to retreat as others pushed forward, and under the overwhelming weight, the bridge collapsed, and many English soldiers drowned.
 Thus, the Scots won a significant victory, boosting the confidence of their army.
-Hugh de Cressingham, Edward's treasurer in Scotland, died in the fighting and it is reputed that his body was subsequently flayed and the skin cut into small pieces as tokens of the victory.
+Hugh de Cressingham, Edward's treasurer in Scotland, died in the fighting and it is reputed that his body was subsequently flayed, and the skin cut into small pieces as tokens of the victory.
 The Lanercost Chronicle records that Wallace had "a broad strip [of Cressingham's skin] ... taken from the head to the heel, to make therewith a baldrick for his sword".

 After the battle, Moray and Wallace assumed the title of Guardians of the Kingdom of Scotland on behalf of King John Balliol.
 Moray died of wounds suffered on the battlefield sometime in late 1297.

-Around November 1297, Wallace led a large-scale raid into northern England, through Northumberland and Cumberland.
+Wallace soon mounted an invasion of northern England, crossing into Northumberland.
+The Scots army followed the English army fleeing south.
+Caught between two armies, hundreds of refugees fled to safety behind the walls of Newcastle.
+The Scots laid waste a swathe of countryside before turning west into Cumberland and pillaging all the way to Cockermouth, before Wallace led his men back into Northumberland and fired 700 villages.
+Wallace then returned from England laden with booty.

 In a ceremony, at the 'Kirk o' the Forest' (Selkirk), towards the end of the year, Wallace was knighted.
-This would have been carried out by one of three Scottish earls—Carrick, Strathearn or Lennox.
+This would have been carried out by one of three Scottish earls— Carrick (Robert the Bruce), Strathearn, or Lennox.